 From America to Ireland; Russia to Brazil; Germany to South Africa, Second Readings is a celebration of reading and breathes new life into well-known and long-forgotten novels.
 Isn't there a book you always go back to, or one that you always meant to read but have not got around to yet?

-There are some surprising choices: Orwell's Coming Up For Air features, instead of 1984 or Animal Farm; or The Lord of the Rings but not Finnegan's Wake - although Ulysses is there.
-Yet this is literary appreciation without an agenda.
-And while there may be no Henry James, no Victor Hugo, no Flann O'Brien it is only a question of capacity as opposed to criticism.
+There are some surprising choices: Orwell's Coming Up For Air features, instead of 1984 or Animal Farm; The Lord of the Rings is included, but not Finnegan's Wake – although Ulysses is there.

 Certainly, there will many discussions prompted by the variety and breadth of what has been included and there is plenty to attract the widest range of readers, with The Lonely Passion of Judith Hearne; All Quiet on the Western Front; Wuthering Heights; A Confederacy of Dunces; The Great Gatsby; and The Picture of Dorian Gray among the 52 selections.

-This collection by Eileen Battersby - one for every week of the year - is sure to be a very popular Christmas gift for every book-lover.
+This collection by Eileen Battersby – one for every week of the year – is sure to be a popular gift with book-lovers everywhere

 Born in California, Eileen Battersby discovered reading at an early age.
 After graduating from a BA in English and History at University College Dublin and then an MA on the American writer Thomas Wolfe, she became involved in journalism, initially through sports writing and book reviews.
 Previously the literary correspondent with the Irish Times, Eileen is a freelance arts journalist who has written on classical music, the visual arts, cinema and theatre.
 She has won the National Arts Journalist of the Year Award four times.